freedomofpress/securedrop-docs/docs/network_firewall.rst

 do not provide specific instructions to cover every type or variation in software or hardware.
-However, if you have the necessary expertise, we provide `abstract firewall rules`_ that can be implemented with iptables, Cisco IOS etc. We recommend that you use a firewall with at least three physical interfaces.
+However, if you have the necessary expertise, we provide `abstract firewall rules`_ that can be implemented with iptables, Cisco IOS etc. We recommend that you use a firewall with at least four physical interfaces.
-You will need at least 4 ports - if your 3-NIC firewall does not have an internal switch for at least one of its interfaces, you will need an external switch to complete the installation.

 The documentation linked below describes the configuration procedure for pfSense- and OPNSense-based firewalls.
 One option not covered in this guide is to build